humanmade/altis-media/docs/lazy-loading.md

 }
 ```

-The keys are registered image sizes (plus `full` for the original size), with the value as the desired blur radius in pixels.
+It's important to note that _if no image sizes are configured, lazy loading will not activate._ The keys are registered image sizes (plus `full` for the original size), with the value as the desired blur radius in pixels.

 Be aware that for every size you add, a placeholder will be generated and stored in the database.
 If you have a lot of sizes, this will be a lot of data.